MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/response.md

 # Cloud monitoring guide: Response

 In the [Observability](observability.md) we discussed the five disciplines of monitoring, and in this article we focus on the response discipline.
 Response is the result of defining one or more actions based on data-driven decisions by observing the monitoring data.
 An alert triggering a notification or incident record used to be the primary outcome or action when your monitoring tool detected an issue or change that could potentially cause a system outages or significant incident.
+Alerting helps ensure that the service remains healthy, responsive, and secure.
+It's an important part of any service that makes performance, availability, and privacy guarantees to the business where the data might need to be acted on immediately.
 Escalating an alert isn’t important to observability, and today it shouldn’t be considered the first line of defense.

 As part of monitoring, alerting was an action resulting from a detected condition, such as a node in the cluster is down, a database for an application is full, or an application process is consuming too many CPU cycles for an indefinite period.
 Based on defined escalation paths and the severity/impact of the condition, the alert creates an incident record in an ITSM system, or sends an e-mail notification to the operations or engineering team following your escalation path.
 We consider this approach outdated and not in alignment with modern service management or cloud operations recommended practices.
 This approach closely follows the traditional ITIL Incident Management path, which doesn't match the goals of the cloud efficiency through agility, minimum cost, optimization, and so forth.